 Nigeria is one of VSO’s longest running programmes.
 Nigeria is the most populous nation in Africa and a vibrant country with huge potential.
 The current areas of VSO Nigeria’s work are HIV and AIDS, education, secure livelihoods and national volunteering.
-In recent years, VSO’s involvement in Nigeria has also extended to six successful Global Xchange programmes for Nigerian and British youths.
+VSO’s involvement in Nigeria also includes International Citizen Service youth volunteering programmes for British and Nigerian youths.

 HIV and AIDS